 What are the available bridging options?

-Applications who have completed an HCA certificate are eligible to apply to the PN program providing they meet the prerequisites.
+Applications who have completed an Health Care Assistant certificate are eligible to apply to the PN program providing they meet the prerequisites.
 While credit is not given for an HCA certificate at UFV, the experience you bring in health care and exposure to the health care environment will enhance your ability to be successful in the practical nursing program.

 Students who complete a practical nursing diploma and work as an LPN may be eligible to enter the BSN program via the LPN Access option.
 LPNs may apply to enter the third semester of the BSN program provided the prerequisites are met.
 It is a competitive entry process.

 I’m not sure that this program is for me.
 Can I speak with someone about my options?